devgony/nuber-eats-backend/README.md

 - cascade

-Schema must contain uniquely named types but contains multiple types named "Category".
+Error: Schema must contain uniquely named types but contains multiple types named "Category".

 - It has inputType and objectType => set the name